NokNokMLS/BigDoorWyamBlog/input/posts/2019-08-25-the-digest-25th-august-2019.md

 ---
 _**Today the Shops are OPEN**_

-**Blow Reform/  Warsaw - Craft Beer/ Krakow - Steel Fire/ Lodz - Liver Buster/ Tri-City - Teutonic Knights/ Poznan - Malta Modify/ Wroclaw - Bus Lane Bikers/ Rights Commissioner Speaks/ Sport - Team Triumphs/Fluent Foreigners and more**
+**Tatra Tragedy/  Warsaw - Legia v Rangers/ Krakow - Russian Rumble/Tri-City - Street Racing/ Wroclaw - Residency Permit Problems/ Indian Visit/ Sport - Aussie Rules/Interpol Hunt and more**

 [**If you enjoy The Digest please support and Like us on Facebook, posted every Sunday at 10 am and share to your favourite FB groups now.**](https://www.facebook.com/bigdoor24/)